jeffc222/Chronic_Condition_Trends_BRFSS_Project/README.md

 [View the interactive dashboard here](https://public.tableau.com/views/brfss2/ChronicConditionTrendsinFiveU_S_States2012-2022?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 **Static Preview**
-A full static preview of the dashboard is available for reference.
+A static preview of the full dashboard is available below.

 ![brfsschart](images/brfssgeneral.png)

 ## Major Insights
-* Obesity and diabetes steadily increased across all five states from 2012 to 2022, with Texas and Pennsylvania showing the steepest rises.
+* **Obesity and diabetes** steadily increased from 2012 to 2022 across all five states.
+Texas and Pennsylvania experienced the steepest rises, signaling elevated long-term risks tied to metabolic and lifestyle-related conditions.
-* Smoking declined in all states, with California and New York leading in reduction, suggesting effective anti-smoking initiatives.
+* **Smoking** declined in every state, with **California and New York** showing the most significant reductions—highlighting the impact of sustained anti-smoking policies and public health efforts.
-* Depression rates rose across all five states, most sharply in New York and Florida, indicating growing mental health challenges during the last decade.
+* **Depression** rates rose across the board, most sharply in New York and Florida, underscoring growing behavioral health needs and the increasing demand for mental health services.
-* Texas consistently showed higher-than-average rates in all four indicators, while California maintained the lowest obesity and smoking rates throughout the period.
+* **Texas** consistently reported above-average rates for all four health indicators, while California maintained the lowest rates of obesity and smoking throughout the decade.
+* The exclusion of **Florida’s 2021 data,** due to official BRFSS omission, was accounted for in all trend calculations to ensure accurate comparisons.
-* These trends reflect long-term shifts that carry serious implications for healthcare systems, state policies, and local community health initiatives.
+* These patterns reflect widening disparities in chronic and mental health burdens, with implications for future healthcare costs, state resource allocation, and targeted intervention strategies.

-Key Insights
-Obesity and diabetes rates steadily increased across most states, especially in Texas and Pennsylvania, pointing to rising metabolic and lifestyle health risks.

-Smoking declined in all five states over the decade, with California and New York leading the reductions—suggesting strong public health policy impact.

-Depression prevalence increased across the board, most notably in Florida and New York, indicating a potential surge in behavioral health needs.

-Texas consistently exhibited above-average rates across all four indicators, while California remained below the national average in obesity and smoking throughout the 10-year period.

-Florida’s 2021 data was officially excluded from BRFSS, but this gap was documented and accounted for in calculations and interpretations.

-These trends reflect widening disparities and changing burdens across both physical and mental health domains.